OlutolaFakehinde/Travel_Insurance_PlotlyDash/README.md

 With the combinations of the considerations, the various factors affecting travel insurance can be determined and recommendations for improvement can be established.

 ## Interaction
-Interact with the document .[[Travel Insurance Analysis Dashboard with Python in Jupyter notebook project](http://localhost:8889/notebooks/OneDrive/Documents/Tola/Data%20Analysis/Python/Projects_26102023/Travel%20Insurance%20Analysis%20Dashboard%20with%20Python%20in%20Jupyter%20notebook%20project.ipynb)]
+Interact with the document .[http://localhost:8888/notebooks/OneDrive/Documents/Tola/Data%20Analysis/Python/Projects_26102023/Travel%20Insurance%20Analysis%20Dashboard%20with%20Python%20in%20Jupyter%20notebook%20project.ipynb]